Gayest Episode Ever: ‘Seinfeld’ Killed It With ‘Not That There’s Anything Wrong With That’

-Not to make you feel old or anything, but we are fast approaching the twentieth anniversary of the Seinfeld finale.
+Not to make you feel old or anything, but we are fast approaching the 25th anniversary of the Seinfeld finale.
 I know, I know — the passing of time is always horrific to consider, but I will say this much about the series: Thanks in part to syndicated reruns but also to the overall staying power of the show, Seinfeld is still very much so in the public consciousness, all these years later.

 This includes a lot of the show’s many, many catchphrases.
 Maybe less so “No soup for you” or “spongeworthy,” but drop a “Not that there’s anything wrong with that” in casual conversation and most people listening will think of “The Outing,” the 1993 episode in which Jerry and George are mistakenly outed as a gay couple.
-The newest installment of my podcast Gayest Episode Ever focuses on this episode, on this catchphrase and whether it’s surprising that the show picked up a GLAAD Media Award for it.
+One episode of my podcast Gayest Episode Ever focuses on this episode, on this catchphrase and whether it’s surprising that the show picked up a GLAAD Media Award for it.

 The 1994 GLAAD nod puts this season of Seinfeld in the company of some major examples of LGBT art: Angels in America, Philadelphia and And the Band Played On.
 To me, at least, Seinfeld seemed like the outlier in this group.
 After all, isn’t this episode all about Jerry and George using “Not that there’s anything wrong with that” to excuse their horror at being perceived of as gay?